 The only way to avoid pubic lice is by refraining from sex with someone who has them.

 They tend to bite areas of the body where the seams of clothing come into contact with the skin.
-These include the neck, shoulders, armpits, waist, and groin.
+These may include the:

 Body lice:

-- can carry bacterial diseases, including typhus, relapsing fever, and trench fever, though these conditions are rare, except in areas of extreme poverty
+• can carry bacterial diseases, including typhus, relapsing fever, and trench fever, though these conditions are rare, except in areas where people live together in unsanitary conditions

 Treatment

-Wash towels, bedding, and clothing in hot, soapy water and dry them in a machine using a high heat setting.
+People should first treat body lice by washing their towels, bedding, and clothing in hot, soapy water and drying them in a machine using a high heat setting.
+People should aim to change their clothes at least once per week.

-It is also best to spray furniture with a product that kills lice to eliminate eggs embedded in fabric fibers and seams.
+They may also spray furniture with a product that kills lice to eliminate eggs embedded in fabric fibers and seams.

 Treatment with pediculicides may also be necessary if body lice persist, despite improvements in housekeeping and personal hygiene.